wanghaisheng/responsive-landing-page-starter/content/blog/en/ai-bot-platform.md

 **Martin:** Absolutely.
 Absolutely.
 You could write, you could basically have your bot intelligence could all be based on Regex if you're really wanting to do that.
 But generally speaking, we would recommend—in most instances at least—to have some kind of language understanding service rather than trying to figure out what the user is trying to do in your bot.
 And most of the examples we generate include that.

 But yeah, there's lots of different services we offer.
 We offer a Q&A service, for example.
 So you load up all of your questions and answers and we can serve that up as a bot for you very quickly and simply.
 You can do that almost with no code, using Azure functions as well.
 Which if you're familiar with AWS, they have this stack called Lambda which is like a serverless stack.
 We also have that same thing, it's called Azure Functions.
-And you can just, with a couple of clicks, deploy a bot to that, upload a questions and answer sort of Excel spreadsheet.
+And you can just, with a couple of clicks, deploy a bot to that, upload a question and answer sort of Excel spreadsheet.
 And it will then, your bot will be able to answer questions on a, like a frequently-asked question bot sort of thing.
 And so you're using machine learning to figure out the right thing.

 **Sam:** I had a little play with that, actually.
 Yes, it's a rather cool way to get to your first bot.
 I think it took a Word document, even for me.
 I wanted just a key question and answer.